aeternity/documentation-hub/docs/awesome-aeternity-extension/README.md

 ## For Developers

-- *placeholder*.aeternity.io provides a proxy to the middleware, so it's not "node only" because it supports middleware APIs and WebSocket as well
+- *placeholder*.aeternity.io provides a proxy to the middleware, so it's not "node only" because it supports middleware APIs and websocket as well

 ## Community
 - [Forum](https://forum.aeternity.com) - Official platform for announcements and discussions